A landmark of community pride!

 region, from which further projects arose.

 The design for the Primary School evolved from a lengthy list of parameters including cost, climate, resource availability, and construction feasibility.
 The success of the project relied on both embracing and negating these constraints.
-In order to maximize results with the minimal resources available, a clay/mud hybrid construction was primarily used.
-Clay is abundantly available in the region, and is traditionally used in the construction of housing.
+In order to maximize results with the minimal resources available, a clay/cement hybrid construction was primarily used.
+Clay is abundantly available in the region and is traditionally used in the construction of housing.
 These traditional clay-building techniques were modified and modernized in order to create a more structurally robust construction in the form of bricks.
 The clay bricks have the added advantage of being cheap, easy to produce, and they also provide thermal protection against the hot climate.

 Flying roof and air-circulation

 However, despite their durability the walls must still be protected from damaging rains with a large overhanging tin roof.
 Many houses in Burkina Faso have corrugated metal roofs which absorb the heat from the sun, making the interior living space intolerably hot.
 The roof of the Primary School was pulled away from the learning space of the interior though, and a perforated clay ceiling with ample ventilation was introduced.
 This dry-stacked brick ceiling allows for maximum ventilation, pulling cool air in from the interior windows and releasing hot air out through the perforated ceiling.
 In turn, the ecological footprint of the school is vastly reduced by alleviating the need for air-conditioning.

 Participation of the community